“There’s really no such thing as the ‘voiceless.’ There are only the deliberately silenced, or the preferably unheard.” –Arundhati Roy

 But numbers are impersonal, and often numbing.
 What they don’t convey are the daily personal struggles and triumphs, the tears and the laughter, the aspirations that are so universal that if it weren’t for the context, they would immediately resonate with virtually everyone.

-That’s why established and aspiring “word artists” from around the world have joined with youth in Gaza, and now, Lebanon, to create "WE ARE NOT NUMBERS."
-Through this platform, we share and celebrate their stories, with experienced authors mentoring the youth.
+That’s why established and aspiring “word artists” from around the world have joined with youth in Gaza, and now, Lebanon, to create We Are Not Numbers.
+Through this platform, we share and celebrate their stories, with experienced authors mentoring the young writers.

 Who We Are We Are Not Numbers (WANN) is a youth-led Palestinian nonprofit project in the Gaza Strip.
 It tells the stories behind the numbers of Palestinians in the news and advocates for their human rights.
 WANN was founded and conceived in early 2015 by the American journalist Pam Bailey.
 The project was brought to fruition by Dr Ramy Abdu, chairman of the board of directors at Euro-Mediterranean Human Rights Monitor (Euro-Med Monitor).
 WANN is registered under the umbrella of Euro-Med and its fiscal sponsor is Nonviolence International, a U.S. organization.

 Our Story During the Israeli military attack against Palestinians in the summer of 2014, Ahmed Alnaouq’s 23-year-old brother, Ayman, was killed by an Israeli missile while simply walking on the street near his home in Dir-Al-Balah.
 Ahmed sunk into depression from which he thought he would never return to normal life again.
 During this time, he met Pam Bailey, who encouraged him to write his story.